X0X0X0X00X0X0X0X/X0X0X0X00X0X0X0X/README.md

 📝 I have a strong interest in Cyber Security and Penetration Testing 🔭 Working on Server Maintanace
-🌱 Learning about Computer Vision and Security Operations stuff 🌟 Main languages: Python only
+🌱 Learning about Computer Vision and Security Operations stuff 🌟 Main languages: Python and Bash only
-🚩 Interested in Red Team
 ```

 <img align="right" src="Gohan_Blanco_Beast_Gohan_Twixtor.gif" width="500px">